jackjliew/ai-openscale/README.md

 # ai-openscale
 IBM Watson OpenScale

-This repository is for the IBM Watson OpenScale STAGING build.
+This repository is for the IBM Watson OpenScale PRODUCTION build.